ostyfoxty/ATM/README.md

-This is tre code for ATM machine with the option to add or withdraw money.
+This is the code for ATM machine with the option to add or withdraw money.
 There is a limit for withdrawing.
 Interfaces Iterable and Comparable are realised.